+Skills and experience

+Yes

-Independent Yes No Yes Skills and experience B.A. and Bachelor of Laws (LL.B.), University of Sydney Bachelor of Commerce, Accounting, University of Calgary Master's degree, Fletcher School of Law and Diplomacy, Tufts A qualified lawyer, Craig has nearly Randy has more than 25 years of University three decades of senior international industry experience in executive Bachelor's degree in Political executive experience across a wide range of industries, including multinational public companies at FTSE 100 and ASX 20 level with exposure to operations in more than 50 countries.
+- B.A. and Bachelor of Laws (LL.B.), University of Sydney

+A qualified lawyer, Craig has nearly three decades of senior international executive experience across a wide range of industries, including multinational public companies at FTSE 100 and ASX 20 level with exposure to operations in more than 50 countries.
 He is an experienced driver of strategic initiatives, complex transactions, portfolio reconstructions and capital market activities, with a strong commitment to delivering the highest standards of corporate governance at Capricorn.